Z-yq/TensorflowASR/README.md

 ## What's New?

--   Add ESPnet(some modify) Model
+-   Support MultiGPU `all GPU is default, can use CUDA_VISIBLE_DEVICES=0,1,2 to choose device`
--   Add Tester
+-   Use tf.data.Dataset
 -   Fix bugs

 ## Future
--  To support tflite
+-  pre-train model
 -  Fix bugs

 ## Supported Structure